CSpanias/cspanias.github.io/_posts/2023-12-10-DVWA - File Upload.md

 ?>
 ```

-1. When trying to upload the same script to the webserver we fail as it only accepts `JPEG` or `PNG` images:
+1. When trying to upload the same script as before to the webserver it fails as it now only accepts `JPEG` or `PNG` images:

     ![](medium_failed_upload.png)

-2. Intercept the traffic with Burp when uploading the file and change the [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types):
+2. This is easily bypassed by changing the file's [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) using Burp while uploading it:

     ![](mime-type_php.png)